tkansaki/digits/index.md

 ### Viewing the running app

-If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
-You can login using the credentials in [settings.development.json](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/config/settings.development.json), or else register a new account.
+If all goes well, the Digits application will appear at [http://localhost:3000](http://localhost:3000).
+You can login using the credentials in [settings.development.json](https://github.com/ics-software-engineering/meteor-application-Digits-react/blob/master/config/settings.development.json), or else register a new account.

 ### ESLint